There are currently no products in the cart.

-Your diet should provide you with somewhere between 1-1.2 grams of protein per pound of bodyweight each day.
-Let’s say you weigh 150 pounds and need 2,700 calories per day in order to pack on muscle mass.
-We’ll assume you’re going with 1g of protein per pound of bodyweight, so 150 grams per day.
+Your diet should provide you with at least 1 gram of protein per pound of body weight each day.
+So for example, let’s say you weigh 150 pounds and need 2,700 calories per day in order to pack on muscle mass.
+If you eat 1g of protein per pound of body weight each day, that’s 150 grams.

 150 x 4 = 600

 600 ÷ 2,700 = 0.22

 22% of your daily calories are coming from protein

 That leaves the remaining 78% of your calories to be divided up between carbs and fat.
 The same thing goes here: you’ll want to experiment with the ranges listed above until you find the macro split that works best for you.